-- Unit testing will add unnecessary cost burden to our project.
+- Unit testing will add an unnecessary cost burden to our project.

 What is the unit testing framework?

 Frameworks used for Unit Test

 So, now we know that unit testing is a valuable activity for embedded firmware.
 There are many frameworks that are available for each programming language.
 We have listed some tools for our C and Embedded platform.
 You can use anyone for unit testing.

 - LCUT etc.

-In our upcoming tutorials, we will see about the code coverage and its types.
+In our next tutorial, we will see the code coverage and its types.